1739 Yinchuan–Pingluo earthquake: Earthquake

 However, another research placed the source fault as the Huanghe Fault.
 This fault is mostly buried under sediments, and is on opposite sides of the graben, parallel to the East Helanshan Fault.
 It extends over 120 km, with much of its fault scarps eroded away, buried under several meters of sediment.

 Strong shaking from the earthquake was inferred to be along the trace of the Yinchuan–Pingluo and Huanghe faults, where buildings in the area were almost totally destroyed, while along the East Helanshan and Luhuatai faults, many buildings were still standing with slight damage.
 The Shuang Towers, 15 stories high, and build near the Suyukou scarps did not collapse during the quake of 1739, but towers in Yinchuan City, closer to the Huanghe Fault were totally destroyed.
 These damage patterns has been inferred that the strongest shaking intensities were on the eastern side if the graben, where the Huanghe and Yinchuan–Pingluo faults are close to the surface.
 It was previously thought that The Great Wall which runs through Ningxia was offset by a surface rupture was instead built on a pre-existing fault scarp of the Helanshan Piedmont Fault Zone, not formed by the earthquake of 1739.
 The fault scarp was dated at 2370 and 2060 BP; much older than the wall itself which was built in the early 16th century.

 Effects

 The strongest shaking from the earthquake were in Yinchuan and Pingluo, where maximum intensity of XII was determined on the Chinese seismic intensity scale, and XI on the Mercalli intensity scale.
 In this region of intensity, the earthquake collapsed most houses, temples, offices, and a city wall 10 m tall and 6 m wide.
 Ground fissures up to an meter wide, and 100 m long, and great subsidence were accounted in historical records.
-In Yinchuan, there were over 15,300 people killrf.
+In Yinchuan, there were over 15,300 people killed.
 The city was completely levelled, and blazing fires burned all the way through the night as many canals were destroyed, shutting off the flow of water.
 The ground opened for more than 100 m, where sand and black water erupted.